 The purpose of Corps of Engineers' regulatory program is to protect the nation's aquatic resources, while allowing reasonable development through fair, flexible and balanced permit decisions.
-The Corps evaluates permit applications for essentially all construction activities that occur in the nation's waters, including wetlands.
+The Corps evaluates permit applications for all regulated activities that occur in the nation's waters, including wetlands.

 The Corps' regulatory program includes Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the Clean Water Act.
 The St. Paul District's regulatory jurisdiction covers the states of Minnesota and Wisconsin.